When it comes to being a good landlord, we know it’s so much more than replacing white goods and booking repairs

 To make your lives a little easier, we’ve come up with some top tips to help you get the most out of being a landlord; from tenant relationships to insurance and communication

-Recent LV= research has revealed that Brits are facing a ‘rental relationship breakdown,’ with 83% of tenants saying that landlords have a bad reputation.
+Recent LV= research has revealed that Brits are facing a ‘rental relationship breakdown,’ with 42% of tenants saying that landlords don't care about their tenants.
 But we know that landlords want the best for their tenants, with almost two thirds (62%) saying that they want their tenants to be happy living in their property.

 That’s why we’ve produced a top tips guide for landlords to be the best they can be, and help improve relationships with their tenants.
 Happy tenant, happy landlord – right?